ozaner/ozaner.github.io/_posts/computer-science/00-0-0-filetopng.md

 The algorithm goes something like this:
 1. Convert the file into a string of bytes (8 bits = 1 byte).
 2. Read through this list and make a pixel out of every 3 bytes.
 This can be done because a pixel is comprised of 3 colors (red, green, and blue) each with a value from 0-255.
 These 256 values can be represented in 8 bits (because 2<sup>8</sup>=256).
-4. Once a list of pixels (which should be about a 1/3 of the size of the byte list) has been made, create a square image (in .png format) out of these pixels.
+4. Once a list of pixels (which should be about 1/3 of the size of the byte list) has been made, create a square image (in .png format) out of these pixels.
 5. Account for files whose bytes aren't a multiple of 3.
 (I used special '2 byte' and '1 byte' pixels that have different alpha values to demarcate them)

 Reconstructing the images into files is as simple as reversing this process.